 “Listen closely to that [inner] voice that shows up in difficult moments,” Neizvestnaya says.
 “What does it tell you?”
 Do you feel defeated at the first sign of a challenge or do you feel invigorated to tackle it?
 Do you beat yourself up when you make a mistake or do you focus on what you’ll do better or differently later?
-If you notice that you tend to react with a fixed attitude, give yourself permission to test out a growth mindset, one that allows you to approach problems with curiosity and optimism, the next time — you just might find a solution, or way through the issue, a little more easily.
+If you notice that you tend to react with a fixed attitude, give yourself permission to test out a growth mindset, one that allows you to approach problems with curiosity and optimism.
+You just might find a solution more easily.

 “Each setback can be our greatest teacher,” Neizvestnaya says, adding that they shouldn’t be used to define our self-worth.
-Instead, they should be received as an invitation to think creatively and “figure it out,” she says.
-For example, if you’re having a hard time filling your workload for next month, stopping there, and telling yourself you’ve failed and that there must be something inherently wrong with you will not improve your situation.
-But, if you see this as a chance to try a new approach or to offer your services to other industries, you’ll learn a new way to do business successfully and refute the fixed belief that self-improvement isn’t an option.
-“From the perspective of a growth mindset, in fact, there is no such thing as failures — they are learning opportunities and experiences,” Neizvestnaya says.
+For example, say you’re having a hard time filling your workload for next month.
+If you see this as a chance to try a new approach or to offer your services to other industries, you’ll learn a new way to do business successfully and refute the fixed belief that self-improvement isn’t an option.
+“From the perspective of a growth mindset, in fact, there is no such thing as failures.
+They are learning opportunities and experiences,” Neizvestnaya says.

 - What are some of the things in my business that I am not choosing to tolerate any longer?